 “It might have been the best year solar PV [photovoltaic, or electricity] has had,” said Mike Trahan, executive director of the trade group Solar Connecticut.
 He attributed that to the new system, even though members of his group were leery.
 “It made business comfortable about purchasing assets, bringing on employees and it raised the level of confidence in our business sector tremendously.”

 A program called C-PACE also arrived in 2013 from legislation passed in 2012.
 It stands for Commercial Property Assessed Clean Energy.
 Run through CEFIA, it allows commercial properties to borrow money to finance clean energy and/or efficiency projects and then pay it back through an assessment on their property tax bills.

 Part of the requirement is that the project has to save more money than the cost of installing and financing it.
 That’s the easy part.
 The hard part -– or at least what everyone figured would be the hard part -– was getting communities to pass legislation to allow their property tax bills to be used for it.

 The result was a stunner.
 Some 70 municipalities, not generally known for warp-speed action, have passed the needed resolutions.
 They represent about 80 percent of the state’s commercial building stock.
 Already there are 16 closed projects worth a little over $12 million.
 Five more worth about $3 million have been approved, and there are more than 100 projects worth in excess of $50 million in the pipeline.

-2013 was also the year the state got its microgrid pilot project off the ground with for funding.
+2013 was also the year the state got its microgrid pilot project off the ground with nine projects selected for funding.
 As power systems that can operate even when the grid is down, they are a tip of the hat to electricity resiliency in a post Irene and Sandy world, with even more funding planned for a new round.